-Sport Northern Ireland has published new research, undertaken in partnership with Ulster University, which further supports the role that sport can play in the promotion of mental health and wellbeing amongst local communities and athletes.
+New research further supports the role that sport can play in the promotion of mental health and wellbeing in local communities and athletes.

 “Mental health is one of the most commonly raised concerns in many communities across Northern Ireland.
-When a reported one in four people facing a mental health condition, cutting edge research to improve outcomes is vitally important.
+When a reported 1 in 4 people facing a mental-health condition, cutting-edge research to improve outcomes is vitally important.

 “This new report builds upon previous research conducted by Sport Northern Ireland and Ulster University, and provides greater insight into how the local and international sporting communities are working to promote mental health and wellbeing, as well as the issues and challenges they face.